SaiGaneshPS/Deep-Learning-Architecture-for-Phonocardiogram-Signal-Classification-using-Spectrogram/README.md

 # Deep-Learning-Architecture-for-Phonocardiogram-Signal-Classification-using-Spectrogram
 Using a deep learning architecture to classify PCG signals that are read from .wav files.

+Link to the kaggle code with output :
 Dataset : https://www.kaggle.com/lilpegasus/spectogram

 The image dataset after conversion consists of *3240* images in total.